-INSTRUCTIONS FOR THROUGH TRAFFIC IN DIFFICULT 16/1010 as amandad ILIC 16 C2 7 WATERS 16/1919 as amended IHC 16 62.7
+INSTRUCTIONS FOR THROUGH TRAFFIC IN 16/1919 as C0 7 DIFFICULT WATERS amended 62.7

 1 It is recommended that general information on through routes, reporting points, traffic separation schemes, the general track followed by shipping, should be described if known.
 In some areas there may be very little to describe, in others the recommended through-routes may be complex and it may be necessary to have a separate chapter.